skumarudel/DSPS_SKumar/HW4/README.md

 # 1. Uncerainties and Dark Matter

-follow the instructions in the notebook [Galrotation.ipynb](Galrotation.ipynb)
+follow the instructions in the notebook [GalRotation.ipynb](GalRotation.ipynb)

 # Contribution
 I created all solutions alone